 It takes a lot of research to understand a little about where your reading demographic market and target audience lies.

-Trying to sell your book to everyone wastes a lot of time and money.
+Trying to sell your book to everyone wastes a lot of time and money and is one of the most common self-publishing mistakes.

-But the most common self-publishing mistake is rushing too quickly to publish a book before you are ready.
+But one of the most common self-publishing mistakes is rushing too quickly to publish a book before you are ready.

 Make sure everything is absolutely perfect before you even think about publishing your book, and then have realistic expectations.

-If you have published your book without a plan, you can play catch up by trying to correct some common self-publishing problems.
+But if you have published your book without a plan, you can play catch up by trying to correct 15 common self-publishing problems.